zenml-io/zenml-projects/image-segmentation/README.md

 - `prepare_df`: This step will read the data and prepare it for the pipeline.
 - `create_stratified_fold`: This step creates stratified k folds.
-- `augment_df`: This is a step that returns a dictionary of data transforms( the transformation we need to apply to our data).
+- `augment_df`: This step returns a dictionary of data transforms( the transformation we need to apply to our data).
 - `prepare_dataloaders`: This step takes in the dataframe, and the data transforms and returns the train and validation dataloaders.
 - `initiate_model_and_optimizer`: This step returns (U-Net model, Adam optimizer, Configured scheduler).
 - `train_model`: a step that takes the model, optimizer, scheduler, train_loader, and valid_loader and returns the trained model and history.